dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 1. Install Kubernetes

-Since both Kubernetes and Kind are written in Golang, you need to install Golang first.
+Since Kubernetes is written in Golang, you need to install Golang first.
 You can follow the official [Golang installation guide](https://golang.org/doc/install) or run the following commands:

 ```bash
 sudo apt update